osg-htc/all-hands/docs/2022/index.md

   Virtual All-Hands Meeting
 </div>

+**Note:** OSG was planning a hybrid event, but the in-person component was cancelled due to low registration.
+For refund information, see [the Registration page](registration.md).

 **Registration is now open!**
 Registration is free but required, so [please take a minute to register now](https://indico.fnal.gov/event/53029/registrations/).